 The Pro Shop offers the latest equipment and supplies.
 Golf lessons are available by appointment.
 A large driving range as well as a practice green and short game area are available to golfers.
-Open 7 days a week, Monday thru Friday, hours are 8:30 a.m. to dusk, with Saturday and Sunday hours beginning at 7:30 a.m.
+Open 6 days a week, closed Wednesdays, hours are 8:30 a.m. to dusk, with Saturday and Sunday hours beginning at 7:30 a.m.
 During the winter months, hours change dependent on weather conditions.
 The course operates on a first-come, first-served basis.